paulbradish/awesome-digital-marketing/README.md

 ### Website Tools
 - [Favicon.io](https://favicon.io/) - Quickly generate your favicon from text, image, or choose from hundreds of emojis.
 ## Development & UX

 ### Code Editors
 - [Atom](https://atom.io/) - A hackable text editor for the 21st Century.
 - [Notepad++](https://notepad-plus-plus.org/) - A free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
 - [Sublime Text](https://www.sublimetext.com/) - A sophisticated text editor for code, markup and prose.
 You'll love the slick user interface, extraordinary features and amazing performance.
 - [Visual Studio Code](https://code.visualstudio.com/) - A code editor redefined and optimized for building and debugging modern web and cloud applications.

+### Content Management Systems
+- [Wordpress](https://wordpress.org/) - Create a place for your business, your interests, or anything else—with the open source platform that powers the web.
+   - [Plugins](https://wordpress.org/plugins/) - Extend your Wordpress experience with thousands of plugins at your fingertips.
+      - [WooCommerce](https://woocommerce.com/) - The defacto ecommerce solution of choice for Wordpress.
+         - [WooCommerce Shortcodes: A Comprehensive Guide](https://www.cloudways.com/blog/woocommerce-shortcodes/) - Learn how to use WooCommerce shortcodes to customize your WooCommerce store. _Super helpful_.
+      - [Yoast](https://yoast.com/wordpress/plugins/seo/) - Yoast helps you with your website's search engine optimization, with our internationally loved software and our online SEO courses.
+    - [Themes](https://wordpress.org/themes/) - Find the perfect theme for your WordPress website.
+Choose from thousands of stunning designs with a wide variety of features and customization options.
+       - [Divi](https://www.elegantthemes.com/gallery/divi/) - Not just another Wordpress theme.
+This is a complete design framework that allows you to design and customize every part of your website from the ground up.
+          - [Divi Marketplace](https://www.elegantthemes.com/marketplace/) - Divi child themes, extensions and layouts for sale by the community.
+          - [Elegant Themes Blog](https://www.elegantthemes.com/blog/) - A great resource for Divi guides, hacks, and tutorials.
+       - [Elementor](https://elementor.com/features/wordpress/) - Elementor is the platform web creators choose to build professional WordPress websites, grow their skills, and build their business.### Writing Articles

 ### Domains
 - Domain Registrars
   - [NameCheap](https://www.namecheap.com/) - An ICANN-accredited domain name registrar providing domain name registration and web hosting based in Phoenix, Arizona, US.
 Very reliable and inexpensive registration and shared hosting.